 Selam is an Atlanta native and holds a B.A from Cornell University.

-Jessica previously worked at the Colorado Department of Education in a variety of roles, interacting with various education stakeholders on projects supporting a lot of different populations.
-She helped manage federally and state-funded dollars supporting adult education programming which assists adults who need support in attaining basic academic skills, are English Language Learners, and are obtaining skills to further employment, education and training, and/or the ability to engage more fully in their family, community and children’s education.
-Jessica also worked in the Commissioner’s Office supporting the Commissioner of Education and worked with innovation and charter schools when she worked in the Schools of Choice Office.
+Prior to joining the Donnell-Kay Foundation and ReSchool, Jessica worked at the Colorado Department of Education in multiple roles, interacting with various education stakeholders.
+She helped manage federally and state-funded dollars supporting adult education programs that are working with adults to attain basic academic skills, learn English, be more active participants in their child’s education and/or deepen workforce skills.
+Jessica also supported the Commissioner of Education and worked with innovation and charter schools.
 Prior to CDE, Jessica worked with a non-profit providing high school equivalency testing to youth and adult offenders.

 Jessica is a proud Colorado native and graduated from Colorado State University.

 It is more than what happens in the classroom that contributes to a well-rounded education.
 As ReSchool Colorado has partnered with families over the years, we have witnessed growing gaps in opportunity between learners who have access to a variety of enrichment experiences that keep them engaged in learning during the summer months and their peers who do not get the opportunity to engage in organized summer learning_._ Fun and diverse summertime opportunities ensure that kids will develop their own creative pursuits, expand their sense of self in the world around them, and build meaningful relationships.
 Each summer we allow some students to remain isolated from learning, opportunity and achievement gaps widen.
 We seek to interrupt this inequity for all learners in Colorado.